GoogleCloudPlatform/professional-services/README.md

 * [IoT Nirvana](examples/iot-nirvana) - An end-to-end Internet of Things architecture running on Google Cloud Platform.
 * [Kubeflow Pipelines Sentiment Analysis](examples/kubeflow-pipelines-sentiment-analysis) - Create a Kubeflow Pipelines component and pipelines to analyze sentiment for New York Times front page headlines using Cloud Dataflow (Apache Beam Java) and Cloud Natural Language API.
 * [Kubeflow Fairing Example](examples/kubeflow-fairing-example) - Provided three notebooks to demonstrate the usage of Kubeflow Faring to train machine learning jobs (Scikit-Learn, XGBoost, Tensorflow) locally or in the Cloud (AI platform training or Kubeflow cluster).
+* [Python CI/CD with Cloud Builder and CSR](examples/python-cicd-with-cloudbuilder) - Example that uses Cloud Builder and Cloud Source Repositories to automate testing and linting.
 * [Pub/Sub Client Batching Example](examples/pubsub-publish-avro-example) - Batching in Pub/Sub's Java client API.
 * [QAOA](examples/qaoa) - Examples of parsing a max-SAT problem in a proprietary format.
 * [Redis Cluster on GKE Example](examples/redis-cluster-gke) - Deploying Redis cluster on GKE.